The Turkish President receives foreign leaders at the Diplomacy Forum Antalya - ExBulletin

 Erdogan received a Serbian president and member of the presidential council of Bosnia, Zeljka Cvijanovic, as well as the Bosnian member of the Council Denis Becirovic and the Croatian member Zeljko Komsic.

-The meeting focused on the bilateral links of Türkiye-Bosnie and Herzegovine, as well as wider regional and global issues, Türkiye's communications department said on X.
+The meeting focused on the bilateral links of Trkiye-Bosnie and Herzegovine, as well as wider regional and global issues, said the Trkiye communications management on X.

 The Turkish president underlined Ankara's commitment to maintain stability in the Balkans and to safeguard Bosnia and Herzegovina, territorial integrity, sovereignty and constitutional order.